mfperkins/ruby_sinatra_postgres_web_app_setup_cheat_sheets/README.md

     end
   ```

   This will clean out your test DB after each Rspec run ...

 19. At this point you should create some simply models and verify that DataMapper is working correctly and storing things in your DB.

   Setting up with Heroku
   ---
 20. `heroku create YourApp` --> to create an app on Heroku (if you leave out YourApp it will simply pick a name at random)
 21. `git remote -v` --> to verify that it has added Heroku as a remote
 22. `heroku addons:create heroku-postgresql:hobby-dev` --> to create a Postgresql DB on Heroku
 23. `git push heroku master` --> you can also use `git push heroku your-branch:master` to push a specific branch to Heroku master
-24. `heroku open` --> launches your app in a web browers
+24. `heroku open` --> launches your app in a web browser
 25. `heroku logs` --> to see what's going on (skip this step if it's all working!)

   Time for a Rakefile